shassaan/Problems-Algos-/README.md

-# This Repository contains implementation of diffenrent algorithms
+# This Repository contains implementation of different algorithms

 ## How to run on local machine
 <ul>